sandialabs/Spitfire/spitfire_docs/source/combustion.rst

 Non-premixed Flamelets
 ++++++++++++++++++++++

-Spitfire provides a convenient Python API for solving the nonpremixed flamelet equations, a critical piece of building tabulated chemistry models for simulation of reactive flow systems.
+Spitfire provides a Python API for solving the nonpremixed flamelet equations, a critical piece of building tabulated chemistry models for simulation of reactive flow systems.

 An API is provided for directly building a range of tabulated chemistry models; it is discussed later.
 Here we show several examples of solving the steady and unsteady nonpremixed flamelet equations, including both ignition and extinction phenomena.